sarpt/mpv-web-api/README.md

   - `append` - bool (default: `false`) - when set to `true` with `path`, it append path as a next entry in currently played playlist (whether named/saved or not).
 When set to `false`, file under `path` will be played immediately, basically creating a new unnamed/empty playlist with only one item in it.
   - `audioID` - string - selects audio stream with the provided id.
 Although a string, mpv indexes its audio streams, so it will have numerical form.
   - `chapter` - int - selects chapter.
   - `chapters` - int[] - controls order of chapters playback.
 The argument takes form of a chapter indexes list (0-based) separated by `,` eg. `2,3,5`.
 When file is being looped, the chapters order will be enforced through every loop of the file, until next media file starts.
 The list accepts repetitions (eg. `2,2,4,5,5`).
 At the moment list enforces sorting of the indexes (eg. `1,4,5` is correct but `5,4,1` is not), but a target functionality of this features plans for sorting to be irrelevant.
-By default, the argument is not applied immediately, as such it will be enabled with the first chapter change in the file, so the current chapter can be finished without initial jump, but compound argument `force` can be used to force chapters order restrictions immediately (currently played chapter will be changed if neccessary).
+By default, the argument is not applied immediately - it will be enabled with the first chapter change in the file, so the current chapter can be finished without initial jump, but compound argument `force` can be used to force chapters order restrictions immediately (currently playing chapter will be changed if neccessary).
   - `force` - bool (default: `false`) - forces changes for applicable arguments: `chapters`
   - `fullscreen` - bool (default: `false`) - selects fullscreen state to enabled/disabled.
   - `loopFile` - bool (default: `false`) - selects looping of currently played file to enabled/disabled.